-See a retrospective on Fran’s career via: “Fifty years of Sex Work Research in Canada: a researcher and advocate’s story”
+See a retrospective on Fran’s career and a brief history of sex work policy and action in Canada via: “Fifty years of Sex Work Research in Canada: a researcher and advocate’s story”

 Frances M. Shaver received her doctoral degree in Sociology from the Université de Montréal in 1987.
 Currently a professor emeritus in the Department of Sociology and Anthropology at Concordia University, she has been conducting research on various aspects of the sex industry since 1983 when she worked for the Canadian Advisory Council on the Status of Women (CACSW).